To support redaction, we’re adding two new document operations to our list of supported operations:

 applyRedactions commands in a single list of operations to automatically redact a document in one request.

-For a full example of how to create redaction annotations and then apply them, have a look at our usage example.
+For a full example of how to create redaction annotations and then apply them, have a look at our examples.